mercuryy-1337/DebridMediaOrganiser/README.md

 A Python script designed to organize unorganized TV show torrents by creating symbolic links in a structured format.
 The script utilizes The Movie Database (TMDb) API to fetch the proper TV show names and creates symlinks for episodes based on this information

 # Features
-- Fetches proper TV show names and years from TMDb.
+- Fetches proper TV show names and optionally IMDb IDs from TMDb.
 - Supports resolution extraction and preservation (e.g., 720p, 1080p).
 - Creates symlinks in a structured directory format (Show Name/Season xx/).
 - Handles various naming conventions and unorganized torrent folders.